OutrunFinance/FFLaunch/README.md

 **5. Liquidity Unlock Stage**

-+ After the liquidity lockup period expires, users can call the claimPoolLiquidity method of the FFLauncher contract to burn LiquidityERC20 tokens and withdraw the locked LP tokens.
++ After the liquidity lockup period expires, users can call the claimPoolLiquidity method of the FFLauncher contract to burn LiquidProof tokens and withdraw the locked LP tokens.

 + The project team no longer receives liquidity market maker fee from this point onward.